 Frequently Asked Questions

 Receipt of payment will be listed on your online bill within approximately one business day.
-Payments made on-line by 7:00 pm will post that day.
-After 7 pm they will post teh following day.
+Payments made on-line should post within a few minutes of confirmation.
 Receipts for e-check or credit card payments are provided via the online confirmation issued at the time of payment.
 If you desire a receipt for mailed or safe deposit payments, please submit a written request in a self-addressed envelope to:

 University of Cincinnati

 Payment reversals can happen for various different reasons.
 If you have a question regarding online payment reversals, contact the Bursar Operations Team by e-mail at email@example.com or phone at (513) 556-4252.

 There are many reasons why an on-line payment is returned.
 The most common is user data entry error at the time of payment.
 Please use caution and double check your account information before submitting the payment.
 The payer will receive an e-mail notification of the return which includes the reason for the return.
 If you have further questions, please contact the Bursar Operations Team by e-mail at firstname.lastname@example.org or phone (513) 556-4252.

 The returned payment service charge is $30.
 If a check, electronic check (eCheck), or credit card authorization is returned, you may be required to make future payments by money order or certified cashier's check.
 If a check, electronic check (eCheck), or credit card authorization was made to avoid a late fee, or to remove a service block, the late fee will be assessed, and a service block will be reinstated if the bank returns the check, electronic check (eCheck), or credit card transaction.

 Time varies and often depends on your bank.
 Please allow up to 14 business days for notification of a returned payment.